PrefectHQ/prefect/docs/getting-started/installation.md

 ## Installing the bleeding edge

-If you'd like to test with the most up-to-date code, you can install directly off the `main` branch on GitHub:
+If you'd like to test with the most up-to-date code, you can install directly off the `orion` branch on GitHub:

 ```bash
 pip install https://github.com/PrefectHQ/prefect@orion